Alphino1/Vision-Intelligence-AI-Research/README.md

 Key foundational papers, including state-of-the-art approaches, will be reimplemented with a focus on their applicability to the **Scientific MNIST** dataset, aiming to refine existing methods and explore new approaches.

-### **Research Paper Comparisons**

-A comparison of selected research papers will be conducted to analyze the strengths and weaknesses of various methodologies applied to **Scientific MNIST**.

 ### **Foundational Code Development (PyTorch)**